openstack/cinder-specs/specs/juno/support-volume-num-weighter.rst

 ===============

 Implement a volume number weighter:VolumeNumberWeighter.
- 1. _weigh_object fucntion return volume-backend's non-deleted volume number by using db api volume_get_all_by_host.
+ 1. _weigh_object function return volume-backend's non-deleted volume number by using db api volume_get_all_by_host.
  2. Add a new config item volume_num_weight_multiplier and its default value is -1, which means to spread volume among volume backend according to